jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-11-28-method-chaining-and-lazy-evaluation.markdown

 ### The model

-Now we can collect query criteria, we need a model to actually query on.
+There.
+We can collect query criteria now, but we'll need a model to actually query on.
 For this example, let's create a model named `User`.

 Since we're building a library that can query a MongoDB database, I've installed the [mongo-ruby-driver](https://github.com/mongodb/mongo-ruby-driver) and added a `collection` method to the `User` model: